 As for hotels, I had 140-some nights in hotels.
 Ouch.
 Some memorable stays included suites at the very nice Grand Hyatt Kuala Lumpur (trip report to come…some day…), and the Le Meridien Dubai.
 I also got to follow Kyle’s suggestion and visit the nice Hyatt Sha Tin (Hong Kong).
 We returned to the beautiful Park Hyatt Zurich, but couldn’t find space at my favorite hotel, the Park Hyatt Tokyo.

 I didn’t post nearly as much as I hoped to this year.
-I have a huge backlog of reports to write.
+There is a huge backlog of reports to write.
 I can’t promise to post more frequently in 2016, but I will continue to bring you some of my experiences as a road warrior and traveler.
 Some more fun trips in the works in the new year.

 Thanks for reading.
 Happy New Year!